How to Buy Accidental Death Insurance Online

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we work with 100+ top-rated carriers and we also provide a direct Quote & Apply option so you can compare plans and submit an application without ever picking up the phone.
-If you do want a second opinion—especially if you’re deciding between accidental death coverage and traditional life insurance—our advisors can help you confirm your coverage amount, understand exclusions, and make sure the policy fits your larger protection plan.
+Learning how to buy accidental death insurance online is simpler than most people expect — and buying accidental death insurance online gives you the control, privacy, and speed that traditional agent-driven processes often can’t match.
+At Diversified Insurance Brokers, we work with 100+ top-rated carriers and provide a direct Quote & Apply option so you can compare plans and complete an application for accidental death insurance online without ever picking up the phone.
+If you do want a second opinion — especially if you’re deciding between accidental death coverage and traditional life insurance — our advisors can help you confirm your coverage amount, understand exclusions, and ensure the policy fits your larger protection plan.

 What Is Accidental Death Insurance?

-Step 1: Decide If Accidental Death Insurance Fits Your Situation
+Step 1: Decide If Buying Accidental Death Insurance Online Fits Your Situation

 Step 2: Compare Online Accidental Death Policy Features

-The first major choice is the benefit amount, which is how much your beneficiary would receive if a covered accident results in death.
-Many people choose round numbers like $50,000, $100,000, or $250,000, but a smarter approach is to tie the benefit to a specific goal—such as paying off a portion of a mortgage, covering a set number of months of living expenses, or replacing a specific amount of income.
+When comparing accidental death insurance options online, the benefit amount is the first major choice — how much your beneficiary would receive if a covered accident results in death.
+Many people choose amounts like $50,000, $100,000, or $250,000, but a smarter approach ties the benefit to a specific goal: paying off a portion of a mortgage, covering a set number of months of living expenses, or replacing a specific amount of income.
+Beyond the base benefit amount, features to compare include the common carrier benefit (which can increase the payout if the fatal accident occurs on qualifying public transportation), seatbelt and airbag benefits for covered auto accidents, and optional riders for spouse and child coverage or income protection if an accidental injury causes total disability.

-Compare accidental death plans, choose your benefit amount, and complete your application online—no agent required.
+Compare plans, choose your benefit amount, and apply — no agent required.

 Start Your Online Quote & Application